 That’s where we can help.
 We give you a preliminary estimate of how much you can save.
 Then, together, we bear down on your carrier to bring you the reduced premiums.

 Not yet.
 Join us in lobbying your state and federal elected officials.

 Yes.
 You must train employees and conduct drills at least once a year.
+New hires should be trained immediately.
 Training and drills turn your plan into a reality—and help you see what works and what needs improving.

 Training is like taking driving lessons in an empty parking lot.
 Drills are like driving on the road with other vehicles.

 You can train but never get on the road.
 You can get on the road without training.
 But the most effective way to become a skilled driver is to train, then drill.

 False alarms are not drills.
 Many state fire codes require that drills address the following: